 - Worm your dog at least every six months with tablets obtainable from the vet, pet shop or larger branches of supermarkets.
 Puppies and pregnant bitches should be wormed more frequently - ask your vet for advice.
 Remember dogs with worm infections may not show any symptoms, so your dog should be wormed whether he/she looks healthy or not.

 - Cat owners can also help to reduce the likelihood of infections by worming their pets regularly and providing a litter tray.
 Cats can also be trained to use one area of the garden.

-We aim to respond to all complaints within five days of their receipt.
+We aim to respond to all reports of dog fouling within five days of receipt.
 If the report is a new or isolated incident, the information will be used to help build up a picture of where the problem "hotspots" are.
 Action can then include patrols and improved publicity in the area.
 Where offenders are identified informal letters or formal action can be taken.
 A statement may be requested to support any evidence.
 Offences that are witnessed result in legal action - fixed penalty notice and / or prosecution.

 Out of hours procedure